 - Provide resources, including decodable readers, that enable you to deliver the programme effectively.

 - Enable children’s progress to be assessed, with clear ways to meet the needs of those who are at risk of falling behind.

 - Provide full guidance and programme-specific training to support your effective delivery of the programme.

 It is not mandatory to use a programme from the DfE’s validated list.

 Phonics is complicated, but we’re here to help!

-Oxford offers you choice with Read Write Inc. Phonics and Floppy’s Phonics, plus a wide range of decodable readers matched to Letters and Sounds.
+Oxford offers you choice with Read Write Inc. Phonics, Floppy’s Phonics Teaching Programme and Essential Letters and Sounds, plus a wide range of decodable phonics books matched to Letters and Sounds.
 To help you make sure you’re using the best option for your school, book a free, no obligation, Phonics Review with your dedicated and trained local Educational Consultant.

 You can get a useful overview of all our phonics support here.